communitybridge/docs/project-control-center-pre-release/tools/security/onboarding-projects-from-github.md

 ## Security Bot Installation <a href="#security-bot-installation" id="security-bot-installation"></a>

 Onboarding projects into LFX Security is done from the PCC (Project Control Center).
-As part of this onboarding a Security Bot is installed on GitHub Organizations of the project.
+As part of this onboarding, a Security Bot is installed on GitHub Organizations of the project.

 To setup the Security service using PCC, perform the following steps:

 1.Login into [PCC](https://projectadmin.lfx.linuxfoundation.org).

 2\.
 Search for the required project.
 The Project dashboard appears.
-Click **Security** from the **TOOLS STATUS** tab.
+Click **Security** from the **TOOLS** dropdown menu.

 {% hint style="info" %}
 You can also navigate to Security from the Vertical Sidebar navigation menu.
 Click **Tools** and then select **Security**.